gsoules/MkDocs/digital-archive/docs/developer/common-vocabulary-translator.md

 ## Translation Process

-The CFT processes one Nomenclature row at a time.
-When the CFT finds a matching rule for the row, it applies the rule to the row as follows:
+The CVT processes one Nomenclature row at a time.
+When the CVT finds a matching rule for the row, it applies the rule to the row as follows:

 1. It performs the substitutions listed above.

-2. If the rule's `Replace` column is non-blank, the CFT makes the replacement to the translated text.
+2. If the rule's `Replace` column is non-blank, the CVT makes the replacement to the translated text.
 For example, it changes
 `Structures, Commercial, Lodging Facility, Hotel` to `Structures, Commercial, Lodging, Hotel`.

-The resulting string becomes the Common Facet term.
+The resulting string becomes the Common Vocabulary term.

 `Object|Built Environment|*` becomes ...